Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-outnumbered-series/_index.md

 collection: "count-to"

 title: "The Outnumbered Series"
-headerTitle: "A series of simple card games all about one number."
+# blurb: "A series of simple card games all about one number."
 blurb: "A series of simple card games that all revolve around one unique number, using it as creatively as possible."

 downloadLink: "https://drive.google.com/drive/folders/1ZOi00XqNZdUMHlVJj0ylx_8vFSA6EPow"